Medieval Serfdom of Roman origin

-Increasingly more concentrated communities started to form during the 11th and 12th centuries and they needed institution, in the lower laying areas it was the fight against water that created water boards to look after dykes and drainage.
+Increasingly more concentrated communities started to form during the 11th and 12th centuries and they needed institutions, in the lower laying areas it was the fight against water that created water boards to look after dikes and drainage.

 In north-eastern Europe there was a trebling of villages between 800 and 1300.
 A situation, once established, stayed largely unchanged until recent times.

-It also during these centuries that for the first time the common people start to make them heard and increasingly we see them arriving in the world of written history, as active participants.
+It also during these centuries that for the first time the common people start to make themselves heard and increasingly we see them arriving in the world of written history, as active participants.